MinaProtocol/mina/frontend/website/posts/zkp.markdown

 If you didn't really know a 3-coloring, then for some two nodes connected by an edge, you put balls of the same color during the proving stage.
 That means that during the verifying stage, since Verifier picks an edge at random, the probability that they catch you is at least $1 / |E|$, where $|E|$ is the number of edges in the graph.

 Note that there is still some significant probability that you could cheat and still get away with it (specifically, $(1 - 1/E)$).
 This probability is called the _soundness error_.
 We would like to reduce this error to negligible.
 Here is an idea:  Repeat the above protocol multiple times.
-Now, you can get away only if you get away in each one of those executions.
+Now, you can get away with cheating only if you get away in each one of those executions.
 This significantly reduces the soundness error, as quantified in the following.